Wakonda high school, hats off to thee.

 Janet had a slew of brothers and sisters as charming as she; her brother Stevie kissed Jan one day.
 Were they under a car???
 It was someplace strange, second grade memories are a tad foggy.

 Out in the tundra, we made good friends, the people were lovely, and any occasion to celebrate was welcomed.
 These folks could whip up a big parade at the drop of a hat.
 One day junior class officers came into our second grade class to choose someone to ride on their homecoming float; Janet Hesla was class spokeswoman.
 She announced they had chosen me!
 My life was golden; chosen by the blonde Goddess!

 Most kids declare at some point that they are parting company, hitting the bricks, going on the lamb, making a getaway from home.
 I actually did it in the second grade, in the dark, in below zero weather.

 I walked two blocks in the dark; snuck right out the front door without being missed, to my best friend’s house.
 Her mom answered the door, “Well, we weren’t expecting you, how did you get here?”
 “Mom brought me”, I lied.
 “Your cheeks are very rosy.” she questioned.
 “Well, it’s cold outside” I reasoned.
 I was lucky I even made it there, with all the underwear I owned in one plastic bag and four school dresses crammed in the other.
 (I planned to stay a while.)

 This did not meet with the sweet homecoming I imagined.
 The experience changed me, at that tender age.
-I was an oddly spiritual little munchkin even then, and I remember deciding that from them on I would pray to God, and make good friends who might understand me better.
-And, who knew, when I was older the chubby little munchkin might transform into a Janet Hesla like swan . . .and fly away from the frozen Tundra.
+I was an oddly spiritual little munchkin even then, and I remember deciding that from then on I would talk to God, and make good friends who might understand me better.
+And, who knew, when I was older little “Pudger “might transform into a Janet Hesla like Snow Goddess!